ibm-cloud-docs/vpc/bs_snapshots_manage.md

 {: #snapshots-remote-copy-delete-terraform}
 {: terraform}

-Use the `terraform destroy` command to conveniently destroy a remote object such as a cross-regional copy of a snapshot.
+Use the `terraform destroy` command to conveniently delete a remote object such as a cross-regional copy of a snapshot.
 The following example shows the syntax for deleting a snapshot.
 Substitute the actual ID of the snapshot in for `ibm_is_snapshot.example.id`.

 ```terraform
 terraform destroy --target ibm_is_snapshot.example.id